 - They’ve never been kept in captivity.
 Every Vaquita alive is wild.

-Butthe they’re close enough thatthat they feel like rumors whispered through the wild.
+aboutButdon’t they’rehave. close enough that they feel like rumors whispered through the wild.

 Saving them isn’t about saving “animals.”